SuzanneFleishman/rhizoscale/README.md

 All RCodes in this project are based on Phyloseq objects with ASVs for bacteria (16s) and fungi (ITS).
 There are 5 separate codes:

 1PhyloseqObjectCreation
-- 1)creates MEMs based on the coordinates used in this study for later use
+- creates MEMs based on the coordinates used in this study for later use
-- 2) converts categorical variables to dummy variables,
+- converts categorical variables to dummy variables,
-- 3) takes initial 16s and ITS phyloseq objects creates 11 separate Phyloseq objects that vary in either filtration parameters or taxonomic level
+- takes initial 16s and ITS phyloseq objects creates 11 separate Phyloseq objects that vary in either filtration parameters or taxonomic level

 2VariationPartitioningAnalysis